Zebra (pen manufacturer): Zensations

 Zebra entered the art and activity space with the launch of their Zensations brand of products, geared towards new and amateur artists looking for a slightly higher quality than products solely created for children.
 The brand encompasses technical pens and pencils, refillable colored mechanical pencils, fineliner markers, calligraphy pens, brush pens (black and colors), and more.
 Line extensions are developed periodically to refresh the line.

 DelGuard

 A mechanism employed in the DelGuard system developed by Zebra, causes the lead sleeve in a mechanical pencil to extend outward when excessive pressure is applied at an angle.
 When excess vertical pressure is applied on the lead, the lead is automatically retracted inwards.
 Thus, the lead is protected (within certain limits) in both cases.
 In Japan, 0.3 and 0.7 versions of the DelGuard is available alongside the 0.5 version, whereas in the US, only the 0.5 version is available.

 Sharbo

 Sharbo is a line of multifunction pens.
+The name is a combination of the Japanese words, "shāpu" (mechanical pencil) and "bōrupen" (ballpoint pen).
 A pen may contain one or more ink refills plus a mechanical pencil component.
-Examples are Sharbo X and SK-Sharbo+1.
+Examples are Sharbo X and SharboNu.

+Zebra Mildliners

+Newly released highlighters that come in a variety of pastel colours.
+These highlighters have two ends, one for highlighting and the other also acts as a brush pen which could be used for calligraphy headings/topics for making notes aesthetic and neat.